albop/dynare/README.md

 Most users should use the precompiled package available for your OS, also available via the Dynare homepage: <http://www.dynare.org/download/dynare-stable>.

+# Contributions

+To contribute to Dynare and participate in the Dynare community, please see: [CONTRIBUTING.md](https://github.com/DynareTeam/dynare/blob/master/CONTRIBUTING.md)

 # License

 Most of the source files are covered by the GNU General Public Licence version